parasaurolophus/go/logging/README.md

 # Wrapper for `log/slog`

-Note: the primary source of documentation for this library is in the form of inline comments that can be viewed using `go doc`.
+The primary source of documentation for this library is in the form of inline comments that can be viewed using `go doc`.

 ```
 $ go doc -all